ASP.NET Core Authentication Using ASP.NET Core Identity

 Demo

-To demonstration the concept, I have mark "About" action method of Home Controller with Authorize attribute so only authenticated user can able to access the method.
-If we trying to access the about page without login, system will redirect to Login page.
+To demonstrate the concept, I have marked the "About" action method of the Home Controller with the Authorize attribute so only authenticated users can able to access the method.
+If we try to access the About page without login, the system will redirect to the Login page.

 [Authorize]